-So that the Sudo Platform can send push notifications for new incoming messages, incoming calls and other events, the Sudo Platform stores a unique identifier generated by the mobile device provider, e.g. Apple.
-This unique identifier allows the Sudo Platform to send messages via the mobile device provider’s push notification service.
-This mechanism does not reveal the device’s serial number or IMEI number, or the user’s Apple ID or other personally identifiable information to Anonyome.
+So that Sudo Platform can send push notifications for new incoming messages, incoming calls and other events, Sudo Platform stores a unique identifier generated by the mobile device provider (e.g. Apple).
+This unique identifier allows Sudo Platform to send messages via the mobile device provider’s push notification service.
+This mechanism does not reveal the device’s serial number or IMEI number, or the user’s Apple ID or other personally identifiable information to Anonyome Labs.

-All network communications between the Sudo Platform and the push notification services, and the mobile devices and the push notification services are encrypted using Transport Level Security (TLS).
+All network communications between Sudo Platform and the push notification services, and the mobile devices and the push notification services are encrypted using transport-level security (TLS).

 The data sent in MySudo push notifications is encrypted so that it can only be decrypted by the receiving user’s private key.
-This makes the notification payload opaque to mobile device providers such as Apple/Google and other intermediaries.
+This makes the notification payload opaque to mobile device providers such as Apple or Google and other intermediaries.